EmilyMansfield/ruby-c-poly/README.md

 int foo() {
     $ret = 10;
 }
-The condition is always true so always evaluates to $ret, but" unless the compiler overzealously optimizes, foo will still run" ((foo() || true) ? $ret : 0)
+"The condition is always true so always evaluates to $ret, but" "unless the compiler overzealously optimizes, foo will still run" ((foo() || true) ? $ret : 0)
 ```